 When evaluating doctors, Board Certification is an important thing to look for.
 It helps new patients have confidence that they will receive the best care possible from a provider who is among the top in his or her field.

 RMH has some doctors who are board certified in more than one field, including Dr Russell Daugherty, who is certified by both the American Board of Internal Medicine (For Internal Medicine and Focused Practice in Hospital Medicine) and the American Board of Pediatrics.
-As of December, 2019, Dr Nabin Khanal is certified in Internal Medicine, Oncology and Hematology.
+Dr Nabin Khanal is certified in Internal Medicine, Oncology and Hematology.
+Dr Sahba Charkhzarrin is board certified in Internal Medicine, Pain Medicine and Anesthesia.